What is the place of mission preachers and the parish retreat in the contemporary Catholic Church?

-In rural Ireland the missions take place approximately every five years.
-In this extract Father Ralph Egan travels to the Midlands of Ireland to give a retreat.
+In rural Ireland the missions take place approximately every five years Father Ralph Egan travels to the midlands of Ireland to give a retreat.

 I try to get away from those old sermons and one thing I try to do is stress the scriptures and their basic ideas.

 While the sermons have been brought up to date, some traditions remain such as the purchase of pious objects at mission stalls outside the church.

 'Radharc: Parish Retreat', presented by Fr.
 Peter Lemass and Fr.
 Ralph Egan, was broadcast on 2 Feburary 1971.

 ‘Radharc’, a series specialising in religious programming, was produced for RTÉ by Radharc, an independent production company run by Catholic priests and lay staff.
 ‘Radharc’ can be translated to English as ‘view’ or ‘panorama’.

 Co-founders Fr.
 Joe Dunn and Fr.
 Desmond Forristal who had received training in television production in New York in 1959 gathered around them a team of like minded priests with creative talent.